puppetlabs/puppetlabs-kubernetes/README.md

 ### Setup Requirements

 The included configuration tool, `kube_tools` auto generates all the security parameters, the bootstrap token, and other configurations for your cluster into a file.
+The `kube_tool` requires Ruby 2.3 and above.

 First install the module `puppet module install puppetlabs-kubernetes --version 0.1.0`.
 We would suggest doing this on a local machine and not a Puppet server as you need cfssl installed.